This blog post contains a collection of small tips for engineers migrating from GNU/Linux to Mac OS X for software development.

-A collection of small things which I wish were available when I started using Mac OSX for software development.
-(See my previous post The weird state of laptop industry for the why people who cannot withstand MS Windows are pretty much out of choice for a good quality GNU/Linux laptop).
+Note: In another post, I wrote about why there is a dearth of a good GNU/Linux laptop.
 Mac is based on Open BSD which is similar to GNU/Linux but there are quite a few major differences from GNU/Linux.
-(Disclosure: My exposure to BSD is limited therefore, I won’t even try to draw that comparison here).
-Following are some things that I learnt and have been useful.
+My exposure to BSD is limited, so, I won’t even try to draw a comparison here.
+Following are some things that I learned and have been useful.

-Software Installation is weird on Mac (compared to GNU/Linux) Most softwares come in form of .dmg file (think .msi for windows).
-Open the dmg and then drag the file to Applications directory.
+The default style of software installation is slightly weird on Mac.
+Most software come in the form of a .dmg file (like .msi for windows).
+One has to open the dmg and then drag it to Applications directory.
 To uninstall, one can just delete the directory.
-All such softwares packages are stored in /Applications directory.
+OS X saves software packages in /Applications directory.

-- Finder (installed by default) – Mac equivalent of Gnome Nautilus or Windows Explorer (Gotcha: Cmd + O – opens the file while “enter” edits the filename)
+- Finder (installed by default) – Mac version of Gnome Nautilus or Windows Explorer.
+Tip: Cmd + O – open the file while pressing “enter” edits the filename.

 - iTerm2 – Terminal app

-- Quick silver - install the app, use Cmd + space to trigger it and type anything from filename to application name
+- Quick silver – Universal search for Mac.
+After installing this app, use Cmd + space to trigger it and type anything from filename to application name

 - Zipeg – Archive viewer

-- Xcode – Development Tools (IMHO, its impossible to live without this a lot of other packages mentioned further require this).
+- Xcode – Development Tools.
+IMHO, it is impossible to survive without this.
+A lot of other packages mentioned further depend on Xcode.

-- VMWare fusion – for running GNU/Linux virtual machines, its not free, I think other alternatives like VirtualBox are good as well.
-Some people combine this with Vagrant.
+- VMWare fusion – for running GNU/Linux virtual machines.
+It is not free.
+There are free alternatives like VirtualBox.
+Some combine this with Vagrant.

-- MacVim – For those who just want to use Vim without the terminal (personally, I prefer vim instead).
+- MacVim – For those who just want to use Vim without the terminal.
+I prefer vim instead.

 - MplayerX – for watching offline videos